TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/memoryview.rst

 .. c:function:: PyObject *PyMemoryView_FromObject(PyObject *obj)

-   Create a memoryview object from an object that provides the buffer interface.
+   Create a memoryview object kutoka an object that provides the buffer interface.
    If *obj* supports writable buffer exports, the memoryview object will be read/write, otherwise it may be either read-only or read/write at the discretion of the exporter.